UltimateKalman: Flexible Kalman Filtering and Smoothing Using Orthogonal Transformations: Introduction

 \section{Introduction}

 The invention of the Kalman filter by Rudolf E. K{\'a}lm{\'a}n in 1960~\citep{Kalman:1960:KalmanFilter} is considered one of the major inventions of the 20th century.
 The filter efficiently and incrementally tracks the hidden state of a linear discrete dynamic system; each state estimate uses all the observations of the system up to that point in time.
-The filter can also predict future states and with suitable adaptations, can handle non-linear dynamic systems and smooth entire state trajectories.
+The filter can also predict future states and with suitable adaptations, can handle nonlinear dynamic systems and smooth entire state trajectories.
 The literature on Kalman filters and their applications is vast and the importance of Kalman filters is beyond doubt.
 We mention a few relatively recent and relatively comprehensive sources ~\citep{BrownHwangKalman3,GrewalAndrewsKalman4,AFreshLook2012}, but there are numerous other authoritative sources on Kalman filtering.

 Twelve years later, Duncan and Horn discovered that mathematically, the Kalman filter computes the solution to a generalized linear least squares problem~\citep{DucanHornKalman}.
-Algorithmically and numerically, however, the Kalman filter algorithm is far from state-of-the art algorithms for linear least squares problems, including key algorithms that were invented and published in the 1950s~\citep{Givens1954,HouseholderQR}.
+Algorithmically and numerically, however, the Kalman filter algorithm is far from state-of-the art algorithms for linear least squares problems.
+In particular, it does not use orthogonal factorizations, which were invented and published in the 1950s~\citep{Givens1954,HouseholderQR}.

 Numerically, the most stable algorithms for least squares minimization are based on orthogonal transformations, and more specifically on the QR factorization, the singular-value decomposition, or their variants~\citep{Bjorck:1996:NML,Golub:2013:MC,Higham:2002:ASN}.
 Kalman filter algorithms are not, and many of them, including K{\'a}lm{\'a}n's original algorithm, are based on algebraic building blocks, like explicit matrix inversion, that are prone to instability.